Planning For a Healthier Muscatine County

 - Making sure dental treatment needs are met

 - Providing I-Smile services to any child who needs help accessing dental care or insurance

 Children need regular dental care beginning at a very young age.
 Healthy teeth help children talk, eat, nourish their bodies and build confidence.
 Teeth begin to erupt at around six (6) months of age.
 To make sure teeth stay healthy, children should start seeing a dentist as soon as the first tooth erupts or by age one (1).

-This program is funded by the Iowa Department of Human Services, Iowa Department of Public Health and the United Way of Muscatine.
+This program is funded by the Iowa Department of Health and Human Services, Community Foundation of Greater Muscatine and the United Way of Muscatine.

 The mission of our programming is to increase access to pregnancy prevention education for teens age 19 and under in order to decrease the number of pregnancies during adolescence.
 The program objectives are: